wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_sources.rst

    Done building winagent

-Now you should have a Wazuh agent installer for Windows here: ``./win32/wazuh-agent-2.0.exe``, :ref:`ready to be used <wazuh_agent_windows>`.
+Now you should have a Wazuh agent installer for Windows here: ``./win32/wazuh-agent-2.0.exe``, you can use our guide :ref:`here <wazuh_agent_windows>` to install it.

-.. note:: At this point your agent is installed and you just need to register and configure it to talk to your manager.
-For more information about this process please visit our user manual.
+.. note:: At this point, your agent is installed and you just need to register and configure it to talk to your manager.
+For more information about this process please visit our user manual at the :ref:`Registering agents <connecting_agents>` section.